ilirosmanaj/sitc_to_oenace_mapper/README.md

 * fuzzy matching based on the description of categories ** think of incorporating semantic meaning as well (try some NLP approach)
-*** apparently there is a Dandelion API for text similarity
 * if matching by description is not good enough, try corresponding table
 * build a model that would find similarities between categories, and if no good category is found, use it to find the _most fitting_ category

+### To research

+* [Dandelion API](https://dandelion.eu/) for the NLP approach
+* find if there is a model that finds similarities between different product categories